-8.53 Agricultural land is also of significance in the safeguarding of soil resources, with 'best and most versatile' land safeguarded because of its long-term potential for delivering both food and non-food crops.
+8.53 Agricultural land is also of significance in the safeguarding of soil resources, with 'best and most versatile' land101 safeguarded because of its long-term potential for delivering both food and non-food crops.
 Soils in Greater Manchester are, however, significant for more than their agricultural value with extensive uplands and lowland areas characterised by deep peaty soils, which have a high environmental value and are identified as a priority in the Government's 25-year environment plan.
-Over half of the UK's soil carbon store is contained in peat soils.
-Development will ordinarily be directed away from valuable soils and the Plan's strong preference for brownfield development will assist in this.
-However, given the overall scale of development on high grade agricultural land is necessary as it is critical to the delivery of wider development proposals.
+102 Over half of the UK's soil carbon store is contained in peat soils.
+103 Development will ordinarily be directed away from valuable soils and the Plan's strong preference for brownfield development will assist in this.
+However, given the overall scale of development that needs to be accommodated, a limited amount of development on high grade agricultural land is necessary as it is critical to the delivery of wider development proposals.

-&lt;sup>101 Grades 1, 2 and 3a within the Agricultural Land Classification, see Natural England

-&lt;sup>102 HM Government (2018), see 25 Year Environment Plan
+101 Grades 1, 2 and 3a within the Agricultural Land Classification, see Natural England 102 HM Government (2018), see 25 Year Environment Plan

-&lt;sup>103 Defra (2009) Safeguarding our Soils, see Safeguarding Our Soils A Strategy for England
+103 Defra (2009) Safeguarding our Soils, see Safeguarding Our Soils A Strategy for England